 Floating Mattress Saves Louisiana Man and Two Dogs

-In the middle of the night he woke up to water creeping over the top of his mattress.
+In the middle of the night he woke up to feeling water on his backside.
+He opened his eyes and saw water creeping over the top of his mattress.
 Luckily his little French companions were beside him seeking dry land or they might’ve drifted away!

-He made it out with just the clothes on his back, his medicine, glasses and two dogs; thank goodness for neighbors!
+On the bright side, this man made it out with just the clothes on his back, his medicine, glasses and dogs; thank goodness for neighbors (and canoes)!

 Kelley Stewart, CEO|Pet Sitter